1964 Wisconsin Supreme Court election: Campaign

 The integrity and independence of Wisconsin's judicial system would be endangered if the election of a judge were based on the momentary popularity of a decision.

-Larsen's campaign
+During his primary campaign, Boyle positioned himself as an opponent of liberal judicial philosophy.
+Additionally, he highlighted bolstering the separation of powers between the state legislature and judiciary as another key concern of his campaign.
+In his relatively brief campaign ahead of the primary, Boyle used up only $318 in campaign expenditures.
+Spending very little time or funds, his strong performance in the primary was particularly unexpected.
+He greatly outperformed his vote total in either of his previous campaigns for the U.S. senate.

+In both the primary and general elections, Boyle aggressively condemned Wilkie for joining the majority in the McCauley v.
+Tropic of Cancer ruling of early 1964, in which the court had held that the novel Tropic of Cancer by Henry Miller was not legally obscene.
+He argued that the ruling would be a slippery slope toward permitting pornography and that a vote for him against Wilkie would be a "Vote Against Smut".
+The outcome of the case had been publicly unpopular, and Boyle sought to capitalize off the public frustration.
+His tactic of framing his candidacy as one in opposition to smut attracted support for Boyle from the Roman Catholic Diocese of Green Bay.
+However, many in Wisconsin were highly critical of his campaign approach.

-Harry E. Larsen (who was eliminated in the primary), spoke of the his belief that protecting individual liberties under the law was of paramount importance when enforcing the rule of law.
+Harry E. Larsen, who was eliminated in the primary, spoke of his belief that protecting individual liberties under the law was of paramount importance when enforcing the rule of law.
 He also proposed imposing a 40-hour workweek for Wisconsin judges and capping their vacations in order to lessen the state court system's case backlog.

-Larsen criticized Wilkie's six-point plan for judiical reform.
+Larsen criticized Wilkie's six-point plan for judicial reform.
 Among his criticisms offered was a critique of Wilkie's for supporting a strengthening of the Judicial Council.
 Larsen argued that the council stood as an opponent to Wisconsin's voters' power to elect their judges, characterizing it as recently having been "the instigator and chief sponsor" of attempts to end Wisconsin's practice of electing its judges in favor of a Missouri Plan.